dexterbt1/MooseX-DataMapper/README.markdown

 -----------------
 * Basic single class/table CRUD
 * Chainable DSL-like query API based on attributes
+* Support for Primary Key types: Serial, Natural and Composite
 * Support for ForeignKey with assocation (reverse) link
-* Support for Composite Primary Keys
 * Custom ColumnHandlers for inflation/deflation of more complex objects (VO)